-This is also the reason why short-scale basses are preferred by beginners, students or young players with smaller hands or fingers.
+This is also the reason why short-scale basses are preferred by beginners, students, or young players with smaller hands or fingers.

 The best part is that this doesn’t affect the sound or versatility in most cases, provided you pick a good-quality instrument.
-Yes, there is a lack of upper overtones due to shorter strings, but you do get fatter “boomy” bass to compensate for that.
+Yes, there is a lack of upper overtones due to shorter strings, but you do get a fatter “boomy” bass to compensate for that.

 Can I Play 5 String Bass with Small Hands?

-Since 5-string basses have wider necks they’re quite a bit harder than 4-string basses.
+Since 5-string basses have wider necks, they’re quite a bit harder than 4-string basses.
 This problem amplifies if you have smaller hands.

-Luckily, there are still great 5-string options that come with slightly narrower nut-width and smaller string-spacing.
+Luckily, there are still great 5-string options that come with slightly narrower nut-width and smaller string spacing.
 You can also get short-scale versions of them.
 These can be ideal if you want to play a 5-string with small hands.